mnorayr/decision_tree_models/README.md

 *Example of Decision Trees' Data Fitting Through Step Functions*

-As previously noted, it was decided to use random partitioning for training and validation sets.
+As previously noted, it was decided to use random partitioning for training and validation sets due to its improved results in fitting the data.